A combination of smart design, hyper-insulation, and energy-efficient systems elevate the performance of The New American Home 2020

 And it’s no accident the custom spec house achieves a HERS (home energy rating system) index score of 49, meaning it’s 51% more energy efficient than comparably sized new code-built homes.
 Add a 19.8-kilowatt rooftop solar array and the HERS rating drops to –16.
 Annual energy savings for the future homeowner are estimated to be $3,995, while the water saved—a critical consideration in the Las Vegas market—is a third of conventional home consumption.

-A Home in the Desert Designed for Energy Efficiency
+Eco-Friendly Home Design in the Desert

 Anywhere along the home-price and product spectrum, from custom homes to high-volume production, achieving such savings begins with architectural design.

 “To meet green standards and maximize energy efficiency, Sun West is proactive with its designs,” says Drew Smith, COO of Two Trails, the project’s building-performance consultant, which also conducted various performance verifications, such as a blower-door test, wall and ceiling R-value calculations, and water-use assessments.

 To mitigate the harsh afternoon sun, designer and Sun West Custom Homes president Dan Coletti used a pair of two-car garages and monolithic radiused walls on the front elevation (pictured, above) to limit how much solar heat penetrates the interior.
 In contrast, the exposure on the rear elevation allowed him to use massive amounts of glass, in the form of floor-to-ceiling telescoping patio doors, to create seamless transitions between indoor and outdoor living spaces.